pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 Get or set the state (enabled or disabled) of the heartbeat LED.
 Accepts and returns boolean values (True or False).

+#####<function>pycom.heartbeat_on_boot([enable])</function>

+Allows you permanently disable or enable the heartbeat LED.
+Once this setting is set, it will persist between reboots.
+Note, this only comes into effect on the next boot, it does not stop the already running heartbeat.

 #####<function>pycom.rgbled(color)</function>

 Set the colour of the RGB LED.
 The color is specified as 24 bit value representing red, green and blue, where the red colour is represented by the 8 most significant bits.
 For instance, passing the value ``0x00FF00`` will light up the LED in a very bright green.